sewebb/iis-styleguide/docs/01-index.md

 ## Component statuses

-Tthe color codes indicates whether a component is ready for use.
+The color codes indicates whether a component is ready for use.

 <ul style="margin-bottom: 3rem;">
 	<li style="display:flex;">